 Hammering Man is a progression of enormous kinetic sculptures made by Jonathan Borofsky.
 These painted steel two-dimensional steel figures were created using different scales ranging from about 12 feet to 49 feet and painted black.
 The sculptures show a man who has a motorized arm in hammer movement.

-The Hammering man is meant to epitomized workers all over the world.
+The Hammering man is meant to epitomize workers all over the world.
 The sculptures were structurally designed by Leslie E. Robertson Associates (LERA).
-Different models in different sizes of the Hammering Man have been erected in museums and public spaces all over Europe and the United States.
+Different model in different sizes of the Hammering Man has been erected in museums and public spaces all over Europe and the United States.

 The first model in the series was made of high wood and measured 3.4 m (11.5 ft.).
 It was displayed at the Paula Cooper Gallery.
 The biggest Hammering Man measures almost 21 meters (69 ft.) while the average-sized models stand at about 15 m (49 ft.) and 7 m (23 ft.).

-The Hammering Man model installed in Frankfurt, Germany, stands at 21 meters (68.9 ft.) tall.
+The Hammering Man model installed in Frankfurt is 21 meters (68.9 ft.) tall.
 It was commissioned for the novel Messeturm (exhibition tower) structure at the Frankfurt Trade Fair in 1990.

 Around the 1990s, an unendorsed copy of the Hammering Man showed up in Frankfurt.
 It measured 6ft in height and was a donation from a citizen’s collective against neo-nazism.
 This copy was installed to honor the 1993 Solingen arson incident.
 The hammer of this copy was constructed to have a hand crank that destroyed a swastika insignia.